 Health tip: Also, if you're planning on consuming the fish you catch, be sure to check Washington Department of Health fish advisories for the latest info on contaminant levels.

-Kids who are 14 and younger don’t need a fishing license to fish in the state of Washington (unless fishing for common carp, crawfish, bullfrogs, smelt or unclassified marine invertebrates.
+Kids who are ages 14 and younger do not need a fishing license to fish in the state of Washington, unless fishing for common carp, crawfish, bullfrogs, smelt or unclassified marine invertebrates.
 Anyone age 15 and older must carry a recreational fishing license.

-Note that rules differ for shellfish and that if youth ages 14 and younger are fishing for halibut, salmon, steelhead, sturgeon or Dungeness crab, they need a catch record card to track what they catch.
+Note that rules differ for shellfish and that if youth ages 14 and younger are fishing for halibut, salmon, steelhead, sturgeon or Dungeness crab, they are required to have a catch record card to track and report what they catch.

-Also keep these tips in mind:
+Also, keep these tips in mind: